normanpiryns/calculator/README.md

 # calculator
-Calculator built using Tkinter (python)
+Calculator built using Tkinter (python).

+It supports chaining operations.